 Elvis Presley, right up until the day he died, was the poster boy for the most mysterious and enduring aspect of pharmaceutical drug addiction — namely, the fact that it isn’t perceived as drug addiction.
 Elvis, who in his last decade lived on alternating currents of uppers and downers, took pain medication and other “approved” substances.
 But like most prescription-drug casualties, he was convinced that he occupied a different sphere from all the scurrilous and sordid addicts hooked on cocaine or heroin.
 (He wasn’t a junkie; he was taking his medicine.)
-Today, if you talk about the opioid crisis, or what it means to be a methamphetamine addict, you’ll conjure up a desperate, grunged-out myth of heartland depravity that’s light-years removed from the “safe” medicalized images of a dutiful shrink writing out a prescription for Adderall.
+Today, if you talk about what it means to be a methamphetamine addict, you’ll conjure up a desperate, grunged-out myth of heartland depravity that’s light-years removed from the “safe” medicalized images of a dutiful shrink writing out a prescription for Adderall.

 To be sure, there’s a place for these drugs.
 From the start, though, there has been such an orchestrated aura of medical miraculousness surrounding them that anyone who dares to question the drugs’ validity, effectiveness, or intrinsic safety is sure to be labeled a heretic.
 Klayman, whose first feature was the superb 2012 documentary “Ai Weiwei: Never Sorry,” unveils a world of bold but anxious achievers — college students, tech drones, athletes like the former NFL lineman Eben Britton — who depend, one way or another, on the heightened states they get from prescription stimulants.
 Yet the truth is that the drugs, chemically speaking, are close enough to amphetamines to be considered medically refined versions of them.